By: Nancy Anderson, Ph.D.

 - The City must implement a large scale educational program to communicate the requirements and develop the skills needed to fulfill the promise of Local Law 86.
 Both municipal employees at all affected agencies and municipal vendors and contractors need to be acting in concert with the spirit of the law for it to truly succeed.

 - In the larger context, it is urgent that the City Council and Mayor move forward with legislation that requires ALL new construction and substantial renovations in the City meet LEED requirements similar to the recently passed Washing DC legislation.
-Details of the legislation are available at: http://www.dccouncil.washington.dc.us/images/00001/20051121092037.pdf.
+For details of the legislation download a PDF of the District of Columbia Green Building Act of 2005.

 Personally, I am proud of the City Council and Mayor's Office for developing this legislation and hope that the implementation throughout all of the City Agencies is as successful as possible.
 We look forward to working on future legislation that is even more ambitious to transform the entire building industry in New York City in to an wold-class example of Sustainability.